Merons, hedgehogs and magnetoelectric switching in spiral multiferroics: Abstract

 \section{Abstract}

-Spiral multiferroics exhibit a strong coupling between magnetic and ferroelectric orders, allowing cross-control.
-Since the seminal work of Kimura et al. in 2003, these materials have attracted great interest galvanized by the prospect of new high-efficiency memory devices, where magnetic (electric) bits are switched via an external electric (magnetic) field.
-Nevertheless, the mechanism underlying such a switching process---the electric field-driven dynamics of domain walls (DWs)---is still poorly understood.
-We address this problem for meron DWs, which represent one of the main DW types in spiral multiferroics and consist of an array of meron (half-skyrmion) strings.
-Minimum energy walls feature merons with alternating topological charges and move as relativistic massive particles, with the limiting velocity set by magnon speed.
-Low-energy defects in this alternating charge sequence, which appear during domain nucleation, can lead to DWs with net topological charge.
-This induces a peculiar non-local dynamics where all the spins in the system rotate, merons translate within the wall, and the DW mobility is suppressed.
-The topological charge of the wall and the meron helicity can be easily modified via an external magnetic and electric field, respectively, offering fine control over DW dynamics.
-Defects within the meron strings, analogous to Bloch points, have hedgehog-like spin texture and are strongly pinned to the lattice.
-The fascinating interplay between domain wall motion, translation of merons within the wall, and precession of spins in the entire domains opens a new playground for the electric manipulation of topological spin textures.
+In spiral multiferroics, magnetism induces ferroelectricity, thus holding a promise for novel memory devices where an electric field switches magnetic bits.
+However, such a switching process, in which magnetic domain walls are moved electrically, is still poorly understood.
+We find multiferroic domain walls containing arrays of meron (half-skyrmion) strings with a plethora of topological defects, which profoundly affect wall dynamics.
+Minimum energy walls have alternating meron topological charges and move as relativistic massive particles, with velocity limited by the magnon speed.
+During domain nucleation, walls with non-alternating meron charges appear.
+Such defects result in a peculiar non-local dynamics where all the spins in the system rotate, and the wall mobility is suppressed.
+Meron strings possess 0D hedgehog defects, analogous to Bloch points, that pin the wall to the lattice.
+This fascinating interplay of magnetoelectric switching with a variety of topological defects and non-local spin dynamics opens a new playground for the electric manipulation of spins.

 \paragraph{Introduction. ---} Domain wall (DW) motion in magnetic materials is a subject of both fundamental and technological interest \cite{Schryer74, Thiele73, Tretiakov08, Clarke08, Foggetti22, Duine10}.
 Indeed, switching between two states of a magnetic bit proceeds through the nucleation, propagation and annihilation of DWs.
 The existing magnetic storage devices use a magnetic field to record (i.e., drive the DWs), leading to considerable power consumption and limiting information density.
 Multiferroic materials combine multiple coexisting orders and enable cross-control, particularly the electric control of magnetization \cite{Kimura03, Katsura05, Mostovoy06, Sergienko06, Cheong07}.
 This functionality allows to drive magnetic DWs by an electric field for a drastically more efficient switching process \cite{Roy14}.